RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 %prod.quarkus.hibernate-orm.log.sql=false
 ~~~

-Repackage the inventory application via clicking on `Package for OpenShift` in `Commands Palette`:
+Repackage the inventory application via clicking on **Package for OpenShift** in Commands Palette:

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-packageforOcp.png %})

-Or you can run a maven plugin command directly in `Terminal`:
+Or you can run a maven plugin command directly in Terminal:

 `mvn clean package -DskipTests -Dquarkus.profile=prod`

-> `NOTE`: You should `SKIP` the Unit test because you don't have PostgreSQL database in local environment.
+> NOTE: You should **SKIP** the Unit test because you don't have PostgreSQL database in local environment.

-Click on the name of the `userXX-inventory` project:
+Click on the name of the **userXX-inventory** project:

 ![create_new]({% image_path create_new_inventory.png %})